tardate/LittleArduinoProjects/README.md

 > Latest addition:sparkles: [WaterQualityMonitor](./playground/WaterQualityMonitor) - a project by oweibo to monitor water quality.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
-Some are full builds like
-[The FretBoard](./FretBoard) (a multi-project build status indicator), while most are quite trivial breadboard kata, intended to test or explore a single idea.
+Some are full builds (like [The FretBoard](./FretBoard)), while many are trivial breadboard kata, intended to test or explore a single idea.

 Many are variations of things found wild on the net, or inspired by ideas from the sources such as: